French language in Cambodia: History

-The French language began its presence in Cambodia in the late 19th century after French explorers and merchants made their way from Vietnam into Cambodia.
+The French language was introduced to Cambodia in the mid-19th century after French explorers and merchants made their way from Vietnam into Cambodia.
 In 1863, Cambodia became a protectorate of France and was incorporated into French Indochina in 1887.
-The French did not exert much influence on Cambodia as they did in Vietnam and Khmer still remained widely taught and spoken in Cambodia as French was only limited to politicians.
-It was not until the 1890s that French began to be introduced in Cambodian education, but that was only limited to elite classes and it was only until the 1910s that the masses began learning French nationwide.
-With the growth of revolutionary movements in Vietnam, the French did not promote education in Cambodia and literacy rates remained low.
-The French language's growth in Cambodia only slightly increased until the Japanese invasion of Cambodia in World War II.
+Unlike Vietnam, the French initially did not exert much influence on Cambodia and Khmer still remained the medium of education in schools, with French being limited to politicians.

+After the turn of the 20th century, French began to be widely introduced into Cambodian education, initially being limited to the elite class before spreading to the masses nationwide as the economy grew significantly by the 1920s.
+This was particularly notable in urban areas, where French usage became widespread in business in addition to education and government.
+The French language's growth continued until the Japanese invasion of Cambodia in World War II.
 Under the Japanese, Khmer was also made a government language alongside French and the two were taught alongside in schools.
 After the war, French again became the sole official language.
-When Cambodia became independent in 1953, the French language continued to be widely taught and used in the government.
+When Cambodia became independent in 1953, the French language maintained its official status, now alongside Khmer, and continued to be used in education, government, business, and media.